cryspen/hacl-packages/docs/reference/evercrypt/kdf/index.md

 HMAC-based Extract-and-Expand Key Derivation Function (HKDF) [RFC 5869].

-Similar to [RFC 5869], the following descriptions use the term `HashLen` to denote the output length of the hash function of a concrete innstantiation of HKDF.
+Similar to [RFC 5869], the following descriptions uses the term `HashLen` to denote the output length of the hash function of a concrete instantiation of HKDF.

 The following instantiations are supported: